halliwellb/reading-notes/201-notes/class5.md

 3. One of the most important considerations when thinking about font styles is *readability*.
 If the style makes the text even slightly more difficult to read, it should be changed.
 The font should be clean and appear clear and inviting.
 There are a lot of *cool* fonts out there, but fewer that are appropriate for an HTML that will be shown to anyone but yourself.

 According to [Mozilla](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Fundamentals) it is also beneficial to add a **font stack** which means giving browsers multiple options to choose from when presenting your site.
-The browser will default to the first font *if available* and if necessary, continue until it findas an available font to use.
+The browser will default to the first font *if available* and if necessary, continue until it finds an available font to use.

 4. `Font-size` will change the size of specific sections in your HTML file. `Font-weight` will set how bold the text is in the section, similar to the bold function in a word processor. `Font-style` is used to turn italic text on or off, similar to the italics function in a word processor.
 [Mozilla](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Fundamentals)